-Judge Dismisses Ashley Judd's Sexual Harassment Claim Against Weinstein
+Judge Dismisses Ashley Judd's Sexual Harassment Claim Against Harvey Weinstein

-A federal judge has dismissed Ashley Judd's sexual harassment case against disgraced producer Harvey Weinstein.
+A federal judge in California has dismissed Ashley Judd's claim of sexual harassment in her lawsuit against disgraced former mega-producer Harvey Weinstein.
 But the judge also said Judd can pursue her accusation that Weinstein tried to ruin her career after she rejected his advances.

-The development comes as Weinstein faces charges of five counts of rape and sexual assault at a trial in New York later this year.
+Weinstein is facing charges of five counts of rape and sexual assault at a trial in New York later this year.
 Dozens of women have accused Weinstein of rape and sexual misconduct that allegedly took place over decades.
+Weinstein has said his encounters were consensual and that he never sexually assaulted anyone.

-Instead, Gutierrez said that Judd can continue with the portion of her lawsuit that accuses Weinstein of sabotaging her job chances for blockbuster projects such as Peter Jackson's Lord of the Rings films.
+Instead, Gutierrez said Judd can continue with the part of her lawsuit that accuses Weinstein of sabotaging her job chances for blockbuster projects such as Peter Jackson's Lord of the Rings films.

 It's the second time Gutierrez has dismissed the harassment portion of the suit, having initially done so in September.
-Judd filed to restore the claim in October, after the California legislature amended the state's harassment law to specifically include directors and producers.
+Judd filed to restore the claim in October, after California's Legislature amended the state's harassment law to specifically include directors and producers.

 Judd argued that the amendment should apply retroactively to her case.
 But the judge ruled that lawmakers had "modified, rather than clarified" the 1999 law, making it inappropriate to apply its new standards retroactively.

-Gutierrez took pains to say he "is not determining whether Plaintiff was sexually harassed in the colloquial sense of the term," only whether the incident fell under the scope of the statute her lawsuit cited.
+Gutierrez took pains to say he "is not determining whether Plaintiff was sexually harassed in the colloquial sense of the term," but only whether the incident fell under the scope of the statute her lawsuit cited.

-According to Judd's lawsuit, she met with the former movie mogul in late 1996 or early 1997, when he invited her to a breakfast meeting at the Peninsula Hotel in Beverly Hills.
+According to Judd's lawsuit, she met with the Weinstein in late 1996 or early 1997, when he invited her to a breakfast meeting at the Peninsula Hotel in Beverly Hills.

 The actress was hoping the "evaluative" meeting would cement her chances of landing big film roles — but when she arrived at the hotel, her lawsuit states, Weinstein was waiting for her in a bathrobe.
-He then asked to give her a massage and asked her to watch him take a shower.
+He allegedly then asked to give her a massage and asked her to watch him take a shower.

 In an attempt to leave the room, Judd says, she made a "mock bargain" with Weinstein, "suggesting that she would consider letting him touch her only if she won an Academy Award in one of his films."